 - Once he's in charge, Napoleon abolishes the meetings.
 Squealer makes him seem like a god by "explaining" things to the dumber animals.

-Napoleon decides to build the windmill after all.
-What’s that saying?
-Oh, yes – how fickle is pig.
+- Oh, and then Napoleon decides to build the windmill after all.
+How convenient.